karakays/lfcs/README.md

 ### II.
 Filesystem layout

+#### FHS
-FHS… initiative to standardise filesystem organization in distributions
+Initiative to standardise filesystem organization across different distributions

-Pseudo-filesystems
-Reside only in memory during runtime and not on disk.
-Contains nothing on a non-running system.

 ##### /bin
 Essential binaries required when no other filesystems have yet been mounted.
 Also in single user mode or recover mode.

 ##### /sbin
-System binaries during booting, recover or restore.
+System binaries for booting, recover or restore.
 Also capable of mounting /usr, /home etc.

 ##### /usr
-A secondary hierarchy. /usr/bin, /usr/lib, /usr/local, /usr/sbin
-/usr/bin
-Not needed for system booting.
-Contains multi-user applications.
+A secondary hierarchy that is not needed for system booting.
+It contains multi-user applications.
 Package managers touch here.
-/usr/share
-Documentation (incl. man pages)
-/usr/src
-Kernel source
+/usr/bin, /usr/lib, /usr/local, /usr/sbin, /usr/bin, /usr/share, /usr/src (kernel source)

 ##### /boot
 Contains compressed kernel image, `initrd`, `GRUB`

 ##### /opt
-Isolated installation directory (not scattered in multiple directories) Helpful for proprietary sw or packages downloaded without package managers
+Isolated installation directory (not scattered in multiple directories).
+Helpful for proprietary sw or packages downloaded without package managers

 ##### /proc
 Pseudo-fs.
 Persists only in memory for processes to keep internal state.
 Each process has its place as a subdirectory